SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: The SceneReplica Benchmark

 \subsection{Reproducing Scenes in the Real World}

 To use the 20 selected scenes for experiments, we need to replicate these scenes in the real world.
 Previous benchmarks rely on AR markers to create reproducible scenes~\cite{bottarel2020graspa,heo2023furniturebench}.
 In contrast, we show that directly using the scene images in Fig.~\ref{fig:scenes} as reference images, we can place objects in the real world as in the simulator.
 The process of replicating a scene in the real world is illustrated in Fig.~\ref{fig:replication}.
 First, the Fetch camera pose in the real world is set to be the same as in the simulation.
-Therefore, the camera extrinsics, that is, the SE(3) transformation from the robot base frame to the RGB camera frame, is always the same.
+Therefore, the camera extrinsic, that is, the SE(3) transformation from the robot base frame to the RGB camera frame, is always the same.
 This can be done by controlling the Fetch head pose.
-Second, the table height in the real world should be the same as in the simulation, i.e., $0.745m$.
-We assume that researchers can use a height-adjustable table for experiments.
-Third, with the same camera extrinsics and table height, we can overlay the half-transparent version of an RGB image of a reference scene to the real RGB image from the Fetch camera, which visually tells a user how to place these YCB objects.
+Second, maintain uniform table height at $0.745m$ for both real-world and simulated environments, achievable with a height-adjustable table.
+Third, with the same camera extrinsic and table height, we can overlay the half-transparent version of an RGB image of a reference scene to the real RGB image from the Fetch camera for object placement guidance.
 Finally, the user can place objects by interactively checking the overlap between the reference image and the real-world image for accurate alignment (Fig.~\ref{fig:replication}).

-This process makes sure that the poses of objects in the camera frame are replicated according to the reference image.
-Since camera extrinsics are the same in simulation and in the real world, object poses in the robot base frame are replicated for manipulation.
-Fig.~\ref{fig:frames} illustrates these coordinate frames.
+By matching camera extrinsic between simulation and reality, object poses in the robot base frame replicate those in the camera frame for manipulation.
+This procedure is transferable to different robot platforms using SceneReplica, as only the reference images need to be re-generated by the new camera.